 The Law Place has over seventy-five years of combined experience and knowledge when it comes to tackling cases for driving with a suspended license, reckless driving, DUI’s, car accidents and many other types of traffic violations.
 Our law firm has an in-depth understanding of traffic rules in the State of Florida, and we want to be the ones to fight your case.

 We understand that some citizens in Tampa may have lost their license for financial reasons rather than careless behavior behind the wheel.
 For instance, it is possible to lose your driver’s license as a result of failing to pay a series of parking tickets, missing a court date, or not being able to consistently afford child support payments.
-That is why it is important to hire a skilled criminal defense lawyer from The Law Place to help you fight the case and avoid the negative consequences of being charged with driving with a suspended license in Tampa.
+That is why it is important to hire a skilled Tampa criminal defense lawyer from The Law Place to help you fight the case and avoid the negative consequences of being charged with driving with a suspended license in Tampa.

 Get in touch with The Law Place today for a free consultation.
 Contact us now on (941) 444-4444, and we will fight your driving with a suspended license charge together in Tampa.